Psychoanalytic theory: Psychosexual development

 Freud's take on the development of the personality (psyche).
 It is a stage theory that believes progress occurs through stages as the libido is directed to different body parts.
-The different stages, listed in order of progression, are Oral, Anal, Phallic (Oedipus complex), Latency, Genital.
+The different stages, listed in order of progression, are Oral, Anal, Phallic (Oedipus complex), Latency, and Genital.
 The Genital stage is achieved if people meet all their needs throughout the other stages with enough available sexual energy.
-Individuals who don't have their needs met in a given stage become fixated, or "stuck" in that stage.
+Individuals who do not meet their needs in a given stage become fixated or "stuck" in that stage.

 Neo-analytic theory

-Freud's theory and work with psychosexual development led to Neo-Analytic/ Neo-Freudians who also believed in the importance of the unconscious, dream interpretations, defense mechanisms, and the integral influence of childhood experiences but had objections to the theory as well.
-They do not support the idea that development of the personality stops at age 6, instead, they believed development spreads across the lifespan.
-They extended Freud's work and encompassed more influence from the environment and the importance of conscious thought along with the unconscious.
+Freud's theory and work with psychosexual development led to Neo-Analytic/Neo-Freudians who also believed in the importance of the unconscious, dream interpretations, defense mechanisms, and the integral influence of childhood experiences but had objections to the theory as well.
+They do not support the idea that personality development stops at age 6.
+Instead, they believe development spreads across the lifespan.
+They extended Freud's work and encompassed more influence from the environment and the importance of conscious thought and the unconscious.
 The most important theorists are Erik Erikson (Psychosocial Development), Anna Freud, Carl Jung, Alfred Adler and Karen Horney, and including the school of object relations.
 Erikson's Psychosocial Development theory is based on eight stages of development.
 The stages are trust vs. mistrust, autonomy vs. shame, initiative vs. guilt, industry vs. inferiority, identity vs. confusion, intimacy vs. isolation, generatively vs. stagnation, and integrity vs. despair.
-These are important to the psychoanalytic theory because it describes the different stages that people go through life.
+These are important to the psychoanalytic theory because they describe the different stages that people go through in life.
 Each stage has a major impact on their life outcomes since they are going through conflicts at each stage and whichever route they decide to take, will have certain outcomes.